awslabs/aws-encryption-sdk-specification/client-apis/encrypt.md

 The prefix `aws-crypto-` is reserved for internal use by the AWS Encryption SDK;
 see the [the Default CMM spec](default-cmm.md) for one such use.
-If the input encryption context contains any entries with a key field beginning with this prefix, the encryption operation MUST fail.
+If the input encryption context contains any entries with a key beginning with this prefix, the encryption operation MUST fail.

 ### CMM